kokkos/kokkos.github.io/content/blog/2026-03-KUG-report.md

 A talk by [Hariprasad Kannan](https://hpsf2026.sched.com/speaker/hkannan3) on [MDRangePolicy efficiency](https://youtu.be/qVX-VwqyrTk) discussed differences between serial loop behavior (including limited autovectorization) and `parallel_for` execution, and outlined possible directions for improved SIMD utilization while noting the difficulty of vectorizing arbitrary user functors.

-For [spectral element kernels](https://youtu.be/J_Leu9TZEhw), [Rohit Kakodkar](https://hpsf2026.sched.com/speaker/rk9481) reported that hardware-aware tiling and chunking were presented as effective for accelerating 3D stencil computations.
-Comparisons noted that CuTe achieved higher performance in part through overlapping loads and computation, motivating interest in more explicit data-movement overlap strategies.
+For [spectral element kernels](https://youtu.be/J_Leu9TZEhw), [Rohit Kakodkar](https://hpsf2026.sched.com/speaker/rk9481) reported that hardware-aware tiling and chunking are effective for accelerating 3D stencil computations.
+Comparisons noted that CuTe achieved higher performance in part through overlapping memory loads and computation, motivating interest in more explicit asynchronos data-movement strategies in Kokkos.

 [Trung Nguyen](https://hpsf2026.sched.com/speaker/ndtrung) talked about application package updates including mixed precision support in the [Kokkos package for LAMMPS](https://youtu.be/cOYvUxNk0ZM).